Skip to content

 Core Components of an IRS-Compliant WISP

 The IRS and FTC specify several mandatory elements that every written information security plan must address.
 These are not optional additions — each element must be documented in your plan and supported by actual operational controls.
-IRS WISP requirements break down into five primary areas that every compliant plan must cover.
+IRS WISP requirements break down into five primary areas.

 Your WISP must name a specific individual responsible for the security program.
 In small firms, this is typically the owner or managing partner.
 This person oversees risk assessments, implements safeguards, and coordinates incident response.
 The designation must be in writing — verbal assignment does not satisfy the requirement.